 How Quickly Do You Want to Meet Your Goal?

 Time horizon is an important part of planning your goals.
 Generally, the more time you have, the more risk you may be comfortable with.
 The reason: the longer your time horizon, the more time you have to ride out the market's ups and downs in pursuit of your financial goals.

 Selecting the Right Funds

 Once you know your time horizon and the risk you feel comfortable with, you can focus on investments that you believe are suitable for your personal financial situation.
 Selecting the right mix of investments will help you achieve your long term financial goals.

-To help determine which fund may be best for you, see our Fund Selection Tool.
+To help determine which fund may work better for you, see our Fund Selection Tool.

 Investing involves risk, including potential for loss.